Graduate Assistantships and AmeriCorps Positions

 AmeriCorps Positions Available:

-Environment Education & Community Outreach Initiative at NJSOC
+Education, Environment & Community Outreach Initiative at Montclair State University’s NJSOC

 The EECO project at NJSOC is a residential program.
-You will live in Stokes State Forest of Northern New Jersey and serve with the staff of the New Jersey School of Conservation and the New Jersey Department of Parks and Forests.
+You will live in Stokes State Forest of Northern New Jersey and serve with the Faculty of the New Jersey School of Conservation and biologists with the New Jersey Department of Environmental Protection.
 Members selected to serve will reside on the School’s campus and receive free room and board as part of their stipend.
 EECO members will be engaged in the following activities:

 - Teaching (after training) many of the over 30 individual environmental learning experiences that are offered at NJSOC in the natural sciences, outdoor pursuits, humanities, and social sciences (e.g. Forest Ecology, Team Building, Conservation Photography, Pioneer Life etc.) to K-12 students, community members, and college students.